sascristian/HeyberryAI/README.md

 Dev branch
 ==========

-This branch is a work in progress, forever in development
+This branch (patch-15) is a work in progress, forever in development, the other branches should all be considered broken / abandoned / temporary

 Check the jarbas_docs folder for more info on each change, expect this to be outdated